akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ## Deploying the report to ReportServer

 To provide web access to the running of the report we will use ReportServer.
-Here I will only make a quick walkthrough of setting up the report with emphasis on the somewhat tricky config of the report parameters.
+Here I will only make a quick walkthrough of setting up the report on ReportServer with emphasis on the somewhat tricky config of the report parameters.
 There is a lot of documentation about ReportServer for more in-depth knowledge.

 ### Setup